HarrisonOates/meetcode/items/report.md

    * Class DirectMessageFragment: lines 148-151
    * Class MessagesFragment: lines 266-298
    * Additional description:
-     * Users are not able to send to or receive messages from users they have blocked
+     * Users are not able to send to or receive messages from users they have blocked.
+     * This is implemented by checking whether the user is on a blocked user list, and if so, not allowing any of their messages to be shown.
+It also prevents messages from being sent to the blocked user.
 <br>
 5. [P2P-DM] Provide users with the ability to message each other directly in private. (hard)
    * Class Message: whole file